- What are the important dates for Summer 2016?

 Do I have to work all summer?

-We like to try to find counselors who can make a commitment to the entire summer time frame.
-It helps with continuity in the camp community and provides for a more stable environment for both campers and fellow staff members.
-There is an exception in some cases especially in our Junior Staff who we hire on a half summer basis.
+We like to try to find counselors who can make a commitment to the entire summer time frame and for those that do complete an entire summer in most cases receive an incentive bonus at the end of the season.
+Working the entire summer also helps with continuity in the camp community and provides for a more stable environment for both campers and fellow staff members.
+There is an exception in some cases especially in our Servant Leadership Program Staff who we hire for a two or three weeks session.

-What is the difference between Junior, Asistting Senior and a Senior Staff Member?
+What is the difference between SLP, Assisting Senior and a Senior Staff Member?

 The following description gives a break down of the different classification of Camp Carson Staff.

-- Junior Staff – staff member who is at least a Junior in High School but has not graduated.
+- SLP – Service Leadership Program Staff – staff member who is at least a Junior in High School but has not graduated.

 - Assisting Senior – a staff member who has just finished their Senior year in High School but has not completed the freshman year of college.